guoliveira/data-engineer-zoomcamp-project/README.md

 8. Development of some "questions to the data" in order to perform an analyses.

-9. Development of a visualization using [Datastudio](https://datastudio.google.com). ... https://datastudio.google.com/reporting/a11df294-07aa-47ef-beb5-1438f26a3283
+9. Development of a visualization using [Datastudio](https://datastudio.google.com).
+To obtain a better visualization it was created this view being used for Datastudio.
+The developed charts are present [in this link](https://datastudio.google.com/u/1/reporting/a11df294-07aa-47ef-beb5-1438f26a3283/page/oSmqC)

+Thank you for you attention.
+😉